PKU-Alignment/align-anything/align_anything/evaluation/eval_anything/README.md

 #### Model Evaluation

-Since there isn't currently a complete multi-modal generation model, you can simulate the multi-modal generation process using Agent-related technologies.
+Since there isn't currently a true all-modality generation model, you can simulate the all-modality generation process using Agent-related technologies.
 Reference the Agent code in `eval_anything/amg/agent`.

 For evaluation:

-Use `eval_anything/amg/synergy/example.py` to generate relevant instructions Use `eval_anything/amg/generate.sh` to call the agent to simulate the multi-modal generation process Format the generated results as shown in `eval_anything/amg/synergy` Use `eval_anything/amg/synergyreward_eval.py` to evaluate modality synergy
+1. Use `eval_anything/amg/synergy/example.py` to generate relevant instructions.
+2. Use `eval_anything/amg/generate.sh` to call the agent to simulate the all-modality generation process.
+3. Format the generated results as shown in `eval_anything/amg/synergy`.
+4. Use `eval_anything/amg/synergyreward_eval.py` to evaluate modality synergy.

 We've trained a multi-modal input model for Modality Synergy scoring.
 For model details, refer to [PKU-Alignment/AnyRewardModel](https://huggingface.co/PKU-Alignment/AnyRewardModel).